- TrueConf Server Security Admin permissions

 In the Conference Recordings section, you can view the list of video recordings stored on the server with detailed information about each of them.

-To download or delete a recording file, use and buttons respectively.
+To download or playback (available only for .MP4 video format) a recording file, use and buttons respectively.

 To view the details of connections to your TrueConf Server instance, go to the Endpoints section.
 There you can see information about all connections to the server using client applications or via a browser using WebRTC technology.